 4 – “You believe that the entire population of this planet with the exception of those who share your beliefs — though excluding those in all rival sects – will spend Eternity in an infinite Hell of Suffering.
 And yet consider your religion the most “tolerant” and “loving.”’

 I presume our skeptic, while ironically condemning fundamentalists, holds to the fundamentalist position of Hell as literal fire and torture.
-This argument loses its impact when Hell is established as shame and exclusion.
+This argument becomes misguided when we establish that Hell is shame and exclusion based on the act of placing our identity in anything but Christ.
 See link 3 below.
 I also don’t find Christianity to be tolerant, at least where sin is concerned.
 It demands we change and improve ourselves for the glory of God.
 Does our skeptic demand one to never change the unhealthy things in his life because we should be “tolerant”?

 3 – “While modern science, history, geology, biology, and physics have failed to convince you otherwise, some idiot rolling around on the floor speaking in “tongues” may be all the evidence you need to “prove” Christianity.”